-From director Banjong Pisanthanakun and writer Na Hong-jin comes a Thai-Korean, Shudder exclusive feature exploring the thin line between humans and spirits – and what happens to those who cross that line without appropriate psychic protection.
+From director Banjong Pisanthanakun and writer Na Hong-jin comes a Thai-Korean, Shudder-exclusive feature exploring the thin line between humans and spirits and what happens to those who cross that line without appropriate psychic protection.

-Presented as part travel documentary and part found footage, The Medium takes place in Isan, the northeastern part of Thailand.
+Presented as part travel documentary and part found footage, The Medium takes place in Isan, northeastern Thailand.
 Isan is a region with important cultural history, steeped in religious rituals and rites – and a landscape perfectly primed for ominous folk horror.
 After studying the lives of shamans across the country, The Medium’s film crew decide to settle down and record the life of the titular medium, Nim (Sawanee Utoomma).
 Nim is a shaman, a vessel to provide interaction between the villagers and a mysterious goddess named Ba Yan.
 Differing from horrors based in Judeo-Christian theology, Nim’s possession is a benevolent one; it is a great privilege for Ba Yan to reside in her soul and Nim’s love for the being is palpable.

 Through interviews and observations, we learn that Nim and Ba Yan were united through a process referred to as ‘shaman inheritance’, in which a spirit chooses a familial bloodline to exist alongside.
 Nim’s sister Noi (Sirani Yankittikan) confesses that she was actually next in line to receive Bayan but instead converted to Christianity to avoid the responsibility of being a shaman.
 One of The Medium’s most thought-provoking themes is the tension between Christianity and shamanistic religions and the liminal spaces where both – or neither – can peacefully coexist (a theme also explored by Na Hong-jin in his 2015 feature The Wailing).
 For generations, Ba Yan’s transition between women has been peaceful – until now.